"However far the stream flows it never forgets its source." (Yoruba Proverb). Oxon Hill Library, Oxon Hill, MD

 Prince George's County AIPP Project

 The Oxon Hill Branch Library houses the Sojourner Truth Collection Room.
-This is one of the two largest African-American research collections in Maryland.
+This is one of the two largest Black history research collections in Maryland.

 My project consists of six art glass panels installed in the two library corridors.
 Each panel is 4' x 6' x 5/8".
 They are glowing and colorful, filled with imagery that is both historic and evocative.
 The project was done in stages.